stock2shop/website/content/help/solutions/invalid-product.md

 ---
 title: "Invalid Product"
 type: "solution"
+seoTitle: "Shoipify - Invalid Product"
+seoDescription: "The product on Shopify is broken and cannot be saved, therefore when S2S tries to run an instruction on the product it blocks the queue"
 sources: ["dolfin", "iq-retail", "isync", "ms-navision", "omni-accounts", "pastel-partner", "sage-50cloud-pastel-xpress", "sage-200-evolution", "sage-300cloud", "sage-business-cloud-financials", "sage-evolution", "sage-one", "sage-pastel-evolution", "sap", "syspro" ]
 channels: ["shopify"]
 fulfillments: []